andrexandre/script/README.md

-# Post installation script
+# Linux post installation script

-This script automates the installation and setup of a bunch of programs in Ubuntu
+This script automates the installation and setup of a bunch of programs in Linux

 ~It has 3 modes: `rootless`, `full` and `simple`~ (WIP)